COVID-19 on P.E.I.: What's happening Thursday, June 24 | CBC News

 Also in the news

-A class of Grade 9 students at East Wiltshire Intermediate has created a new trail on their school property.
-The students planted 200 trees with the help of the Cornwall and Area Watershed Group, and the goal is to create more biodiversity in the area — as well as adding shade for cross-country runners at the school.
+- Grade 9 students at East Wiltshire Intermediate created a new trail on their school property.

-A P.E.I. family is pleading for health officials from across Canada to agree to fund a hemophilia drug called Hemlibra, citing how it would change the life of people like their two young sons
+- A P.E.I. family is pleading for health officials to agree to fund a hemophilia drug called Hemlibra.

-The Prince Edward Island Nurses' Union is raising concerns about the cost to the province of using a private agency to cover nursing shifts at the Prince County Hospital in Summerside.
+- The P.E.I.
+Nurses' Union is raising concerns about the cost to the province of using a private agency to cover nursing shifts at Summerside's Prince County Hospital.

-P.E.I.'s Department of Health says the province's mobile mental health crisis response service should be ready for a full launch by early fall.

 These Islanders are currently eligible for a vaccine